giantswarm/helm-values-gen/README.md

 `helm-values-gen` generates a YAML payload that contains all default values in a given JSON schema.
-This is useful when maintaining a helm project with a `values.schema.json` that already contains the default values, which are expected in `values.yaml`.
+This is useful when maintaining a helm project with a `values.schema.json` that already contains the default values that are expected in `values.yaml`.

 ## Installation